 If you never do anything else other than getting yourself in the habit of going the extra mile you’ll discover the greatest thing any person could ever do for themselves, as well as the people they love, and society in general.
 The laws of nature are not complicated, you can learn their nature, adjust to that nature, and benefit from them.
 Or, you can ignore them and pay the price for your neglect.
 Over the years, I’ve witnessed nature do it’s human behavior thing time and time again.
 I even experienced her wrath a few times myself.
 I didn’t know what she was trying to tell me at the time, but once I got the message, life got a whole lot better.
 I’ve never seen anything with a bigger payback than going the extra mile.
 It’s especially enjoyable when you’re heading in the right direction.
 I highly recommend it.

 - Becoming a constant challenge to yourself ignites personal initiative, shoots holes in procrastination, and leads to a positive mental attitude.

 - Brings you to the attention of those who are in a position to provide new opportunities.

 - Leads to mental growth and greater ability in one’s chosen profession.

 - Attracts others to go the extra mile

 - Eliminates fear, doubt, and discouragement.

-- Develops a keen alert imagination because it’s a habit that keeps one continuously seeking new and more efficient ways of going the extra mile.
+- A habit that keeps one continuously seeking new and more efficient ways of going the extra mile.

 - Produces champions

-Don’t think in terms of what you can take from the world, think about what you can give.
-Peace of mind is not out there, it’s within you.
+Don’t think in terms of what you can take from the world, think in terms of what you can give.